Skip to content

 When not to use it

-• When you prefer a "plug-and-play" experience with zero configuration (though HA has improved significantly here, it still has a learning curve).
+• When you prefer a "plug-and-play" experience with zero configuration and don't mind cloud dependency.

 • When you are strictly looking for a cloud-only solution without any local hardware.